avoco-identity/avstan/README.md

 - Yoti library classes
 - phpseclib sign/verify methods

 You can override this by providing your own configuration file.

+## Technical details

+- PHP version: 7.4
+- Pre-installed extensions: zip, mongodb
+- Composer flags: Using `--ignore-platform-reqs` to handle version incompatibilities